push-stream/push-stream/README.md

 immediately.
 This may mean writing when the sink is paused in some situations, if this is a problem drop in a buffering stream

-note, push-stream throughs must start out with `paused=true`, sinks start out `paused=false` if a through is piped to a destination that is unpaused, it should resume, which will propagate the resume signal back up the pipeline and data will start flowing.
+Note: push-stream throughs must start out with `paused=true`, sinks start out `paused=false`.
+If a through stream is piped to a destination that is unpaused, it should resume, which will propagate the resume signal back up the pipeline and data will start flowing.

 ``` js
 function Map(fn) {